cktlco/crew-chief-autovoicepack/README.md

 ## Download new voicepacks created by crew-chief-autovoicepack
-Try it yourself, or download one of these ready-to-go, full replacement voices for CrewChief.
+Make your own, or download one of these ready-to-go, full replacement voices for CrewChief.
 Unzip and copy files as mentioned below.
+Over 27,000 .wav files in each.
 - Sally
 - Don
 - Blake